gtatters/ThermImageJ/Readme.md

 -   Import RTV
     -   custom macro to import an old Mikron Mikrospec R/T video format
-    -   these files had simple encoding and are not likely in use, except by the author
+    -   these files had simple encoding and are not likely in use any longer, except by the author
 -   Import SEQ
     -   custom macro to import FLIR SEQ using the Import-Raw command
     -   use only if you know the precise offset byte start and the number of bytes between frames.